CrypTools/learn/challenges/emojigraphy.md

 ## Requirements:

-- You're program should be case insensitive.
+- Your program should be case insensitive.
-- You're program should use this template:
+- Your program should use this template:

 ```javascript
 String.prototype.encrypt = function() {